triton-inference-server/tensorrtllm_backend/README.md

 curl -X POST localhost:8000/v2/models/${MODEL_NAME}/generate -d '{"{PARAM1_KEY}": "{PARAM1_VALUE}", ... }'
 ```

-In the case of the models used in this example, you can replace MODEL_NAME with `ensemble`.
+In the case of the models used in this example, you can replace MODEL_NAME with `ensemble` or `tensorrt_llm_bls`.
 Examining the
-ensemble model's config.pbtxt file, you can see that 4 parameters are required to generate a response
+`ensemble` and `tensorrt_llm_bls` model's config.pbtxt file, you can see that 4 parameters are required to generate a response
 for this model:

 - "text_input": Input text to generate a response from